 The Merrill Ventilator’s are the best women’s trail shoes on the market, highly recommended.

-The AX 2 Hiking Shoes by Adidas come in a variety of colors for women to choose from.
-There are a lot of great features.
+The AX 3 Hiking Shoes by Adidas come in a variety of colors for women to choose from.
+Of course it’s not just about colors, there are a lot of great features with these shoes.

 The Adidas shoe is a great mid-range priced shoe that offers durability, comfort, and support.
 The air mesh keeps your feet cool and makes sure that shoes dry out quickly.